The Spektator Magazine was a loss-making enterprise that published 24 issues between October 2008 and June 2014.

 A Potted History of the Spektator

-“Foreigners are all pederasts,” proclaimed the disgruntled photographer, as the triumverate became a diarchy.
+“Foreigners are all pederasts,” proclaimed the disgruntled photographer, as the team of three became a team of two.

-As the Russian would not surrender his shares in the nascent publishing company for anything less than “thousands and thousands of dollars”, it was decided that founding a second company would be less of a headache than wrestling with the erstwhile business partner and sulking xenophobe.
+As the Russian would not surrender his shares in the nascent publishing company for anything less than “thousands and thousands of dollars”, it was decided that founding a second company would be less of a headache than wrestling with a sulking xenophobe.

-A further labourious procedure occupying much of 2008 allowed the remaining duo to obtain second business and publishing licences, and the Spektator train was finally all set to rumble out of its siding towards the turntable of truth.
+A further labourious procedure occupying much of 2008 resulted in a second set of licenses, and the Spektator train was finally all set to rumble out of its siding towards the turntable of truth.

-The first run of a prototype issue was printed on a colour laser-jet in the office of the Honourary Italian Consul to Kyrgyzstan.
-The office was exited through a first floor window, by a ladder, on a moonless night, and the cache of magazines was distributed amongst friends and family and potential advertisers.
+The first run of a prototype issue was printed late one night on a colour laser-jet in the office of the Honourary Italian Consul to Kyrgyzstan.
+The publishing team exiting the office via a second floor window with the help of a ladder, taking their precious printed material with them.
+The magazines were soon distributed amongst friends and family and potential advertisers.

 The take-up from advertisers was luke warm to tepid, but the steadfast local partner was confident that the Spektator’s pages would soon become sought-after square centimeters among the restaurateurs and travel agents of Bishkek.
 The first issue’s stories, including one lifted from the internet, were written, proofed and ready to roll.